Toggle menu

 Emails from Non-Production Environments

 Despite being a bit rubbish, email is still one of the main ways people receive information from web based services.
 In non-production environments, whether development, test or pre-production, developers need to be able to see and test the emails that will be sent to real users, without the risk of those emails being sent out to the public.
-This risk is exacerbated by the fact that some non-production environments may contain real user data and active process instances, copied across should a database be restored from a live production server.

 Rather than hooking internal environments up to public mail servers, we provide an SMTP testing service that captures emails.
 GOSS staff and client developers can log into the web-based UI and view the captured mail.